theiiienrique/theiiienrique.github.io/docs/user-stories/user-story-guide.md

 # User story guide

-Thank you for downloading this template from The Good Docs Project!
-Before using the template, read this template guide for information about how to complete each section.
-Want to explore more templates?
-Check them out in our [templates](https://gitlab.com/tgdp/templates) GitLab repository.

 ## What is a user story?

 A user story is a short description of a software feature written from the user's perspective.
 It captures who the user is, what the feature would allow the user to do, and why they want it.

 User stories follow a simple formula:

-> As a <u>user persona</u>, I want to <u>do some task</u> so that I can <u>achieve some goal</u>.
+> As a user persona, I want to do some task so that I can achieve some goal.

 Despite their brevity, user stories are powerful.
 They allow you to translate user feedback into concise stories that communicate what your users want and why.
 With user stories, teams become better equipped to develop features users will love.